-They seem to only have released in the UK, although I have seen some on eBay in the US.
+They seem to only have been released in the UK.
+But weirdly, I have seen some on eBay in the US.
 Plus it doesn’t seem to have been sold for that long or produced in vast quantities.
 Other than that, I knew nothing!

 My student let me keep the guitar for a week to really “try” it out!
-I knew, he knew, everyone within ear shot knew I loved this guitar from the first moment.
+I knew, he knew, everyone within earshot knew I loved this guitar from the first moment.

 When I get called to play electric on a gig, I’ll grab one of those and not from the others in my small collection!
 Like yours, my pedalboard is constantly changing and evolving.

-My Stratocaster for your Rockingham
+My Fender Mexican Stratocaster For Your Rockingham

-And for me I just can’t get a Strat to sound how I want it to, whereas the other two guitars always sound killer.
-It’s not that the Strat is a bad guitar, it just that it doesn’t sound how I hear guitar sounds in my head.
+And for me, I just can’t get a Strat to sound how I want it to, whereas the other two guitars always sound killer.
+It’s not that the Strat is a bad guitar, it’s just that it doesn’t sound how I hear guitar sounds in my head.

 Did my student get a great deal?
-Yes, he got a proper Fender Stratocaster guitar for very little money.
+Yes, he got a proper Fender Mexican Stratocaster guitar for very little money.

 It was a win-win situation!

-What I love about the Peavey Rockingham
+What I Love About The Peavey Rockingham

-It also looks dam cool and that counts for something, right?!
+It also looks dam cool, and that counts for something, right?!